Aryetis/FasterScroll/README.md

 ## Known Issues

 None.
-However this has only be tested on Rift S so far and it's still pretty new.
+However this has only be tested on Rift S and Vive Index so far and it's still pretty new.
 So if you encounter any weird behavior/issues you can :
 - Create a ticket describing the problem <a href="https://github.com/Aryetis/FasterScroll/issues">Here</a>
 - Join the <a href="https://discord.com/invite/beatsabermods">BSMG discord</a> and ask people over here for help.
 Might has well ping me while you're at it (@Aryetis#1461)